luau-lang/luau/rfcs/syntax-safe-navigation-operator.md

 local nonOptionalObjectName = nonOptionalObject?.name -- resolves to `string`
 ```

+### Calling

+This RFC only specifies `x?.y` as an index method. `x?:y()` is currently unspecified, and `x?.y(args)` as a syntax will be reserved (will error if you try to use it).

+While being able to support `dog?.getName()` is useful, it provides [some logistical issues for the language](https://github.com/Roblox/luau/pull/142#issuecomment-990563536).

+`x?.y(args)` will be reserved both so that this can potentially be resolved later down the line if something comes up, but also because it would be a guaranteed runtime error under this RFC: `dog?.getName()` will first index `dog?.getName`, which will return nil, then will attempt to call it.

 ### Assignment
 `x?.y = z` is not supported, and will be reported as a syntax error.